lndura/lndura/README.md

-- 👋 Hi, I’m lndura
+- 👋 Hi, I’m lndura.

 I do simple lua coding for Ds3 Cheat Engine as a hobby.
-I made some Cheat Tables that are very useful for Dark Souls 3.
+I made an easy to use Cheat Table for Dark Souls III.
-It's designed to be easy to use, very new user friendly and has a bunch of cosmetic items.
+It's designed to be easy to use, very new user friendly and has no malicious items.

 You can reach me on these platforms:
 Twitch.tv: InduraBeast